The delivery ratio — where is your structure actually pointing?

 From control to flow

 That means starting with clarity — a compelling shared direction that makes organising easier because everyone already knows what they are working toward.
 It means identifying the problems that are slowing delivery and removing them, rather than adding more management to work around them.
-It means delegating genuine responsibility to the people closest to the work, training their judgment rather than replacing it with approval processes.
+It means delegating genuine responsibility to the people closest to the work, training their judgement rather than replacing it with approval processes.

 From the Cultivated library